How to master email marketing

 • Specific browsing behaviour — putting an item in their cart but not checking out, for example.

-• Downloading a white paper, infographic or coupon.
+• Downloading a white paper, coupon or infographic like the one on the right.

 • Buying a product.